-Mcity is a space where U-M faculty and researchers, as well as graduate and undergraduate students, from a range of academic disciplines help shape the future of mobility.
+At Mcity, U-M faculty and researchers, as well as graduate and undergraduate students from a range of academic disciplines, help shape the future of mobility.

 Research.
 Collaboration.
 Education.

-TechLab at Mcity provides students with an opportunity to participate in sponsored company projects, giving them experience in developing cutting edge technology at early-stage startups in the automated and connected vehicle industry.
-The TechLab course offered by Michigan Engineering operates as an independent study, providing students a unique opportunity to explore coursework outside of a dedicated Michigan Engineering program and work with peers, colleagues and faculty across multiple disciplines.
-The program is managed by Michigan Engineering’s Center for Entrepreneurship, in partnership with Mcity.CONTACT TECHLAB
+TechLab at Mcity provides students an opportunity to participate in sponsored company projects, giving them experience in developing cutting edge technology at early-stage companies in the connected and automated vehicle industry.
+The TechLab course offered by Michigan Engineering operates as an independent study, providing students a unique opportunity to explore coursework outside of a dedicated Michigan Engineering program and work with peers, colleagues, and faculty across multiple disciplines.
+TechLab is managed by Michigan Engineering’s Center for Entrepreneurship, in partnership with Mcity.CONTACT TECHLAB